srijan-paul/bark/site/src/content/index.md

 ### Building your project

-This is were everything comes together nicely.
+This is where everything comes together nicely.

 ```sh
 $ bark build